wfhopkins/TEST-finals/README.md

 Mix all wet ingredients and add to bowl all at once.
 Whisk until batter is smooth, but not more.
 With 1/2 cup measure, scoop and fry in a medium-hot well-oiled pan.
-Flip when out edge has stable holes left from bubbles in batter.
+Flip when outermost edge has stable holes left from popped bubbles in the batter.